John Clarke (museum curator)

 John Clarke (1954-2020) was a British specialist in Ladakhi and Tibetan metalwork.
 He was Curator of Himalayan and Southeast Asian Art at the Victoria and Albert Museum.

 Career

 After joining the V&A in 1979, Clarke visited Ladakh, Dharamsala, Nepal, Tibet and Bhutan between 1986 and 1991.
-He did a PhD, “A Regional Survey and Stylistic Analysis of Tibetan Non-Scultural Metalworking, c.1850-1959”, at the School of Oriental and African Studies, London, in which he combined field research, a close examination of metalwork in European museums and Western travellers' accounts since the 19th century.
-He was the Lead Curator for the Robert H.N.
-Ho Family Foundation Buddhist Art Galleries, which opened in 2009.
-He was also a Visiting Professor at the University of Northumbria.
+He did a PhD, “A Regional Survey and Stylistic Analysis of Tibetan Non-Sculptural Metalworking, c.
+1850-1959”, at the School of Oriental and African Studies, London, in which he combined field research, a close examination of metalwork in European museums and Western travellers' accounts since the 19th century.
+He was the Lead Curator for the Robert H. N. Ho Family Foundation Buddhist Art Galleries, which opened at the V&A in 2009.
+He was also a visiting professor at the University of Northumbria.